bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>3D Translate</h4>

-Elements may also be translated on the z axis using the translateZ value.
+<p>Elements may also be translated on the z axis using
+the translateZ value.
 A negative value here will push an element further away on the z axis, resulting in a smaller element.
-Using a positive value will pull an element closer on the z axis, resulting in a larger element.
+Using a positive value will pull an element closer on the z axis, resulting in a larger element.</p>

-While this may appear to be very similar to that of the two-dimensional transform scale value, it is actually quite different.
+<p>While this may appear to be very similar to that of the two-dimensional
+transform scale value, it is actually quite different.
 The transform is taking place on the z axis, not the x or y axes.
-When working with three-dimensional transforms, being able to move an element on the z axis does have great benefits, like when building the cube below for example.
+When working with three-dimensional transforms, being able to move an element on the z axis does have great benefits, like when building the cube below for example.</p>

 <h4>HTML</h4>